cissna/cbc-24-hour-challenge/README.md

 ## Development

-This project was created for the CBC 24-hour challenge.
+This project was created for the JHU Claude Builder Club 48-hour challenge, and coded largely by Claude.

 See [MVP_PRD.md](MVP_PRD.md) for full product requirements.